TaylorDarneille/SEIRFX818/02-js-jquery/js-dom/dom-intro-lab.md

 ## Part 1 Draw the DOM tree structure
 - Based on your HTML, draw the tree of your elements, starting with the `document` as the root and branch off from there
-- You can do this on paper and take a photo and upload it to your student_examples directory to have a record (you can keep it on paper too - you don't have to take the time to upload it if it isn't part of the way you keep notes for this class), you can also use a drawing program if you are more comfortable doing that
+- You can do this on paper and take a photo and [upload it to the `readme.md`](https://guides.github.com/features/mastering-markdown/#) to have a record; you can also use a drawing program if you are more comfortable doing that
 - Think about which elements are children, which are siblings, which are 'leaves' or the end of the tree.
 Can you branch off of text?

 <hr>